Immigration and VISA procedures

 Depending on the type of visa you currently have, it might be possible for you to study without switching (changing) to a student visa.
 If you are not sure about your visa and whether you can study please contact firstname.lastname@example.org.

-The Academic Technology Approval Scheme (ATAS) applies to non-EU/EEA nationals undertaking an Enhanced Undergraduate degree (MEng or MSci) in Materials Science, Materials Technology, Chemical, Process and Energy Engineering, Aerospace Engineering, Mechanical Engineering or Physics.
+The Academic Technology Approval Scheme (ATAS) applies to all non-EU/EEA nationals undertaking an Enhanced Undergraduate degree (MEng or MSci) in Materials Science, Materials Technology, Chemical, Process and Energy Engineering, Aerospace Engineering, Mechanical Engineering or Physics.
 For students covered by the scheme, an ATAS clearance certificate will be required before application for a visa or entry clearance can be made i.e. it will be a mandatory part of the immigration process.

 Full details about the scheme, including the ATAS application, can be found at http://www.fco.gov.uk/atas.